-ALVIN I. KONG Member
+Alvin I. Kong Member

-Mr. Alvin I. Kong, 73 years old, has been a member of the Board since April 29, 2021.
+Mr. Alvin I. Kong, 74 years old, has been a member of the Board since April 29, 2021.
+As of date, Mr. Kong sits as the Chairperson of RPT Committee and a member of the Risk Management Committee and Audit Committee, respectively.

 With the banking experience he had from Associated Citizens Bank, Bank of Commerce, Maybank of the Philippines, Philippine National Bank and Al-Amanah Islamic Bank, his training in all aspects of banking has been beneficial as Director for LBP Leasing and Finance Corporation.